Posting in multiple languages on Facebook and Instagram can open up your brand to millions of new users.

 However, to control the quality of translations and really localize properly, it’s a good idea to set up individual Instagram accounts for each local market.

 Take the example of PopSockets.
-The brand approached VeraContent in 2019 to optimize their social media strategy, and the results are impressive.
-We helped broaden PopSockets’ reach into new markets including Germany, France and the Netherlands with localized social media accounts—sparking a 100% growth in followers across European markets
+The brand approached VeraContent in 2019 to optimize their social media strategy when expanding into Europe.
+We helped broaden PopSockets’ reach into new markets including Germany, France and the Netherlands with localized social media accounts—sparking a 100% growth in followers across European markets.

 How did we manage this?
 By creating separate local Instagram profiles and hiring local community managers to transmit the PopSockets brand faithfully while adapting it to the culture of each local market.

 The Body Shop is another great example.
 While they have a main, official account in English, their worldwide franchises have set up accounts in other languages.
-But the proliferation of the brand isn’t limited to national borders as they even have different ones in each country.
+However, the proliferation of the brand isn’t limited to national borders, as there are different brands in each country.
 Take @thebodyshop_liverpoolstreet in London or @thebodyshop_hounslow also in the UK as examples.

 How to set up your Instagram profile in multiple languages